General FAQ: DAAD Scholarships & Grants

 1. Is there an age limit for DAAD scholarships?

-There is no fixed age limit.
-However, some scholarship programmes specify that only a certain amount of time should have elapsed since the last degree was taken.
-For details, please refer to the respective call for scholarship applications.
+No, there is usually no fixed age limit.
+There are individual exceptions in programs in which this is explicitly requested by an international partner.
+Some scholarship programs stipulate that only a certain amount of time should have elapsed since the last degree was taken (see also question 2).
+For details, please refer to the respective Call for Applications at www.funding-guide.de under the heading “Application requirements.”

-Yes, in programmes for graduates you can apply in your last academic year.
-You must then fulfil all the academic requirements stipulated in the call for applications by the time the scholarship begins.
-You must submit your degree certificate before the scholarship begins.
+Yes, in programs which require a first university degree, you can apply in your last year of study.
+You must then meet all the academic requirements set out in the Call for Applications by the time your funding period begins.
+Also, you can hand in your degree later; it must be submitted before the start of the funding period.

 Yes, if you have been in Germany for a maximum of 15 months by the time of the application and if the call for applications does not stipulate any other conditions.